mindee/mindee-api-dotnet/README.md

 All the juicy details are described in the **[Official Guide](docs/index.md)**.

 You also can use the **[Reference documentation](docs/api-reference/Mindee/index.md)** to dig deeper in the code.

+Or feel free to reach us in our slack community channel :-) !

 ## License
 Copyright © Mindee